lucasBRYG/calorie-tracker/README.md

 ---

 ## Description
-Building a simple calorie tracker, mostly for myself but should be a good little project
+Building a simple calorie tracker, mostly for myself but should be a good little project.
+Try it out here: https://lucasbryg.github.io/calorie-tracker/

 ### MVP
 This is a very simple application, intended for personal use(at first).
 Soon I want to build in some more functinality like a progress bar, and tracking calorie intake over weeks.
 For now though, here's what I want it to do: